 As soon as we started planning our time in Scotland, I had one thing on my mind: exploring Isle of Skye.
 I had seen photos of this magical place for over a decade and it looked like our own personal heaven.
 Waterfalls, lush hikes, and possible fairy sightings?
 There were so many things to do in the Isle of Skye we couldn’t get there soon enough!

-But with stops every hour to stretch-our-legs and potty breaks, bad weather, and road detours (we had to wait an hour for a train, then were led over the tracks!), we only got to see a portion of this majestic place.
+But with stops every hour to stretch our legs and potty breaks, bad weather, and road detours (we had to wait an hour for a train, then were led over the tracks!), we only got to see a portion of this majestic place.

 However, we did get to see a lot of truly beautiful places during our three(ish) hours on Isle of Skye.
 And getting to experience it with this hilarious crew made it all the more memorable!
 (Plus, we went back a second time alone!)

-(Almost) Seeing Old Man of Storr
+1. Hiking to Old Man of Storr

 I had read it was a walk, but failed to realize it was almost all uphill.
 Oh well, up we go!
 Even though it was cold and windy, the pups had no complaints (other than having to stay on their leads) and loved the exercise!

 However, we decided to turn back before getting to the epic spires of the Old Man of Storr because it became abundantly clear that we weren’t going to see the views we were hoping for.
 One lady even showed me the fog-filled view on her phone as proof.